John Wert, President

 Board of Directors

 Holly Corcoran, CPA has been a sole practitioner in public accounting since 1991 owning and managing her own firm until 2013 when she partnered with another local practitioner.
+Now her practice, Corcoran Business Advisory Services, LLC, helps veterinary practices with business and tax planning.
 Holly started riding before she could walk and had Morgan horses in her family until age 18.
 In her mid-30s she brought horses back into her life and this time it was Arabians.
 Initially she and her young children competed in the Arabian circuit and 4-H. Overtime, though, Holly started exploring endurance riding and in 2003 entered her first limited distance ride.
 She never looked back and now her favorite distance is 100-mile one day rides.

 In 2008 with LD’s and a couple 50s under her belt, Holly read about the USA team competing in Malaysia and became fascinated with becoming a USA Endurance team member.
 At that time, she realized that she had several pieces to put in place which she did, and in 2014, 16 and 18 she had two of her horses qualify for the world championships.
 For the 2020 world championships, which were postponed to May 2021, Holly and her 14-year-old gelding, Poète, represent of the USA in Italy.